 Pretty genius if I do say so myself.
 Pretty genius.

-How To Make This Homemade Stuffing Recipe
+How To Make This Sausage Stuffing Recipe

 Start out by toasting your raisin bread.
 If you can find a sweet brioche raisin bread like this one I grabbed, that’s perfect.